 If we are given the orientations for all seven unordered Quaternion subalgebra triplets appropriate for a given Octonion Algebra, if they cannot be inserted into a Right or Left Ordered 9-tuple, the set of orientations does not describe a proper Octonion Algebra.
 The validation process is to first pick any non-scalar basis element to be the cardinal basis element.
 Cyclically shift the three ordered triplets that include it, if necessary, to centrally locate the cardinal basis element.
-Observe if the orientation indicated is Right or Left Octonion, rearrange the row stacking such that the given cardinal triplet orientations for the remaining three triplets in the Ordered 9-tuple.
+Observe if the orientation indicated is Right or Left Octonion, rearrange the row stacking such that the given cardinal triplet orientation matches the arrow for the indicated Right or Left Ordered 9-tuple.
 Finally compare the orientations for the remaining three triplets in the Ordered 9-tuple to see if they match their given orientation expectations.
 Any discrepancy will indicate the set of triplet orientations do not define a proper Octonion Algebra.

 We can generate all 16 proper Octonion Algebras from a set of seven proper enumerated and unordered triplets of basis elements by first selecting the Right Ordered 9-tuple, then take any one of the given triplets as the cardinal triplet.
 Orient the cardinal triplet one way then cycle in one at a time each of the other four basis elements into the cardinal basis element spot.
 Complete the three non-chiral side basis elements using for indexes the xor of the two placed basis element indexes in that triplet.
 This will define the first four Right Octonion Algebras.
 Then use the other orientation for the cardinal triplet and repeat for the last four Right Octonion Algebras.
+Doing the same using the Left Ordered 9-tuple produces all eight Left Octonion Algebras.